SD › Best Time to Visit Austin

-- Austin Marathon and Half Marathon – This mid-February event that will take place on February 19 in 2017, brings over 20,000 runners and thousands more spectators as one of the largest combined marathons and half marathons in the country.
+- Austin Marathon and Half Marathon – This mid-February event brings over 20,000 runners and thousands more spectators as one of the largest combined marathons and half marathons in the country.
 Both courses run through some of the city’s most scenic and historic areas, including Lady Bird Johnson Lake, the Allandale and Hyde Park neighborhoods, Congress Avenue, the University of Texas campus, and the State Capital complex.

 - No Idea Festival – The No Idea Festival is hosted over four days in late February and is focused on improvised music and performance art.
 It brings together musicians and sound artists from across the globe collaborating in multiple gradations of free improvisation, composition, noise, and sonic interventions.